 Jogging simply put is running in a leisurely manner that mainly aims towards body fitness.
 Jogging is also known as roadwork.
 Jogging was invented in Europe, in the middle of 17th century.
 Then in New Zealand, the word jogging was promoted by Coach Arthur Lydiard.
 University of Oregon track coach Bill Bowerman, adopted the concept of jogging as exercise to the United States in 1962.

 Running is defined as the fastest means to move on foot.
 It is an intense form of jogging and requires the runner to be athletic.
 Running as a form of physical exercise or sport evolved from jogging.

-Jogging and running, both help the body to shed calories and so eventually help to reduce weight.
-At the same time, they help to strengthen the muscles in the legs, abdominal muscles and the cardio vascular system.
+Jogging and running both help the body shed calories and so eventually help to reduce weight.
+At the same time, they help to strengthen leg muscles, abdominal muscles, and the cardiovascular system.
 Jogging prevents muscle and bone loss that often occurs with age.
-Both these exercises benefit the human body as a whole.
+Both jogging and running benefit the human body as a whole.

 In jogging, the speed is generally considered to be less than 9MPH, while in running, the speed is normally more than 9MPH.

 Due to high impact nature, running can be more injurious than jogging.
 Common injuries include "runner's knee" (pain in the knee), shin splints, pulled muscles (especially the hamstring), "jogger's nipple" (irritation of the nipple due to friction), twisted ankles.
 Most of the injuries can be prevented if proper form of running or jogging can be practiced.
 These injuries mainly occur due to lack of concentration while running and wrong movement of feet.

 "Jogging vs Running."
 Diffen.com.
 Diffen LLC, n.d.
 Web.
 24 Jul 2014. < http://www.diffen.com/difference/Jogging_vs_Running >